Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 was there ever a moment where you went, it's a bit much?
 No, I thought this was going to be, I love the commitment he's doing to that, but also, you know, Richard Boone played him as well.

 What?
-Richard Boone played Benedict Cumberbatch?
+What?
+Richard Boone playing Benedict Cumberbatch?
 Yes, actor Richard Boone.
-He played Smaug as well?
-He played him in 19, he was born in 1917, died in 1981.
+He played Smaug as well.

 Yeah, yeah, but then...
-Is it Rotoscope or am I thinking of some of the...
+Is it Rotoscoped or am I thinking about the one that's

-Or am I thinking about the Bakshi Lord of the Ring?
+am i thinking about the back she lord of the ring

-I think maybe I'm thinking of the Lord of the Ring.
-You're thinking of Lord of the Ring, the...
+i'm thinking of the lord of the ring you're thinking of lord of the ring the

 My question, Peter, is would you be able to show that kind of restraint and do it in one film?
 Or must it be an Epic 3?

-Well, that's why I'm keeping it under wraps now, but you've obviously seen the first one, Desolation Edition of Smorg.
+Well, that's why I'm keeping it under wraps now, but you've obviously seen the first one, Desolation, Edition, Resmog.
+Yeah.

-But I think I'd like to turn it into a Richard Link-later-type brotherhood situation.
-Oh, it's all around brotherhood.
+But I think I'd like to turn this into a Richard Linklate-type brotherhood situation.
+Oh, yeah.

 In Australia, I don't know what they call it in New Zealand.
 It could be called Brotherhood.

-Well, I don't think it would because it's about a boy.
-Yeah, he's got a sister, and it's not like they have a brotherhood between his sisters.
+it's about a boy.
+Yeah, he's got a sister, and it's not like they have a brotherhood between his father.

 Yeah, you could say it was co-directed by time itself.
-By time itself.
+By time itself, yeah.

 They just shot it over a long period of time.
-But a nice review could say something like that, kind of something a bit poetic.
+A nicer review could say something like that, kind of something a bit poetic.

 What is the opposite of a bookcase?
 The opposite of a bookcase.
 Yeah.